 Of course, this won't work if every employee does it, or if someone's favorite pet has to be fed live mice on a daily basis.
 However, many companies are finding that a pet-friendly company culture increases employee happiness and improves employees' reported work-life balance.

-Creating a work culture that nurtures employee motivation is a complex art, and each organization has its own unique formula for achieving it.
-Putting any of these twelve tips into action will give you a great return on your investment, however -- brightening your own professional life and boosting employee happiness.
-To learn more, download our e-book, "How to Incentivize Your Workforce."
+Creating a company culture that nurtures employee motivation and a healthy work-life balance is a complex art, and each organization has its own unique formula for achieving it.
+Putting any of these twelve tips into action will give you a great return on your investment, brightening your workforce's professional life and boosting employee happiness.
+To learn more about how to improve employee satisfaction, download our e-book, "How to Incentivize Your Workforce."

 Do you have any thoughts on this article?
 Share your comments below.